ZkClown/GetPwd/README.md

 Generates all common passwords based on perso info. (leet transformations and combinatory processing)

+The purpose of the script is to test the usage of weak passwords.

 The script is written in PYTHON 3
 ## Exemple